phixcn/polkadot/roadmap/implementers-guide/src/runtime/disputes2.md

 Now there might be the case that the network is fragmented for a limited amount of time.
 If the dispute would happen during this time, a block could be disputed, that we have never seen being part of any chain, but we might get a vote for it.
-That is tagged a "remote" dispute.
+That is called a "remote" dispute.

-> Can we verify the disputed block?
-I don't think so.
+As such the validator has to keep track of all votes irrespective if the disputed block is already known or not.

->
+All backing votes should be either kept in storage as well, or be queried on demand, since they are a kind of vote as well.

 ## Late votes